codevibess/2Do-List/README.md

-It`s a sample project created for "live demo" in presentation about "How to start in Node" prepared as a University home task for SSI.
+It`s a sample project used for "live demo" in presentation about "How to start in Node" prepared as a University home task for SSI.

 # Create a Node App